|We Make Nothing|

 You can see where this argument is going and it isn't a particularly new one.

 Any work in the field of creating intellectual property has a similar problem, but it is only recently that it is becoming an acute problem.

 For example, until quite recently musicians packaged their particular form of nothing using vinyl, tape and CD, authors used paper books to cover up the fact that they were selling nothing.
 However, both of these high profile cases aren't quite like the position we find ourselves in with respect to software.
 That is, the music and the words did once have a sort of real physical existence in the form of records and books.
 This history colors people's attitude to the commodity but perhaps not that much.

 Imagine that I meet you in a bar and tell you that I'm a full time poet.

 Now I add that I'm a published poet and show you a copy of my latest book.
 Suddenly you are more impressed.
 You might think that this is simply that the published book carries a validation of an authority, i.e. the publisher, that proves that my poetry is worthwhile, but there is also the effect of having produced something real, even if it was self published.

-When you buy an ebook or download an MP3 you probably are placing its worth into the universe of real things as guided by your past experience of CDs and real books.
+When you buy an ebook or download an MP3 you probably are placing its worth into the universe of real things as guided by your past experience of CDs and real books - assuming you have some.
 The effect is probably becoming less in the music field faster than it is waning in ebooks because we still like our share of real paper books.
 But software has never had much of physical embodiment that gave it real worth.